 - Analyze potential legal claims and defenses arising in an array of work-related circumstances

 - Apply risk-management strategies to address or reduce potential legal risks

-- Articulate the role of human resources professionals in complying with employment-law mandates
+- Articulate the role of human resources and management professionals in complying with employment-law mandates

-- Recognize situations in which professional legal advice is necessary and communicate effectively with professional legal counsel
+- Recognize situations in which professional legal advice is necessary and how to communicate effectively with professional legal counsel

-The Core Legal Issues in the Workplace certificate course can be completed in just 8 weeks.
-Human Resource law coursework must be completed in the sequence in which it is offered.
+The Managing Legal Issues in the Workplace course can be completed in just 8 weeks.
+Coursework must be completed in the sequence in which it is offered.
 You should plan to spend about 6-8 hours per week on online coursework, including reading assignments, research and writing projects, and online discussions.